aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 === Facts versus Events

 We will now introduce a distinction between two kinds of simple sentences.
-The two kinds are formally very similar (they are all represented by the same abstract syntax tree) but they have different syntax and semantics.
-We will call these two categories of simple sentences: "Facts" and "Events".
+The two kinds are formally very similar (they are all represented by the same abstract syntax tree), but they have different syntax and semantics.
+We will call these two categories of simple sentences "Facts" and "Events".

-We think of a Fact as just a regular proposition; a statement about how the world is at any particular point in time, and we instead think of an Event as an action that can be performed by an agent (the grammatical subject of the sentence, for simplicity).
+We think of a Fact as just a regular proposition (a statement about how the world is at any particular point in time), and we instead think of an Event as an action that can be performed by an agent (the grammatical subject of the sentence, for simplicity).

 Syntactically speaking, we will represent Facts as simple sentences with a copular verb (i.e., the verb "to be").
 For instance, the sentence: "the fish is dead" falls under this category.

-A Fact is a "static" state of affairs, a sentence representing a Fact describes the presence or absence of a particular situation "here and now" in the world model and always refers to the present tense (there are no other tenses in Deixiscript).
+A Fact is a "static" state of affairs.
+A sentence representing a Fact describes the presence or absence of a particular situation "here and now" in the world model and always refers to the present tense (there are no other tenses in Deixiscript).

-Events, on the other hand, will be represented by simple sentences with any verb other than the copula (i.e., other than the verb "to be"), for instance: "the player moves right".
+Events, on the other hand, will be represented by simple sentences with any verb other than the copula (i.e., other than the verb "to be"); for instance, "the player moves right".

 An Event does not describe a static state of affairs, but rather a dynamic action (performable by an agent) that causes certain kinds of changes to the world model when it is performed by the agent.

-As a side note, we should say that the ASK and TELL moods both make sense when applied to Facts; the system can "learn" (TELL) a fact, or it can "check" (ASK) a Fact.
+As a side note, we should say that both the ASK and TELL moods make sense when applied to Facts; the system can "learn" (TELL) a fact, or it can "check" (ASK) a Fact.
 But the same distinction does not make much sense (in our current system) when applied to Events; the purpose behind performing an Event is purely to cause side-effects (TELL).

 We already said that the abstract structure behind Facts and Events is the same; they both have a subject, an object and a "predicate".
-In case of an Event this predicate is a non-copular verb (e.g.: to eat, to drink, to run), whereas in case of a Fact this predicate is an adjective (e.g.: red, dead, near).
+In case of an Event this predicate is a non-copular verb (e.g., to eat, to drink, to run), whereas in case of a Fact this predicate is an adjective (e.g., red, dead, near).

-Some "adjectives" such as "near" (we will treat it as an adjective) are binary predicates because they require an object (e.g.: "the cat is near _the mat_"), they are akin in this sense to transitive verbs (such as the verb "to eat").
+Some "adjectives" such as "near" (we will treat it as an adjective) are binary predicates because they require an object (e.g., "the cat is near _the mat_"); they are akin, in this sense, to transitive verbs (such as the verb "to eat").

 === Potentials